-The major shareholder is Saha-Union Public Company Limited who is holding 49.52 percent of the Company's shares.
+The major shareholder is Saha-Union Public Company Limited who is holding 49.52 per cent of the Company's shares.
 However, the main business of the Company does not significantly have any relationship or relations to other business operations of the major shareholder.
 There are only relationships such as business consultancy service.

-Name of juristic person Saha-Union Public Company Limited Location 1828 Sukhumvit Road, Phra Khanong Tai Sub-district, Phra Khanong District, Bangkok 10260 Business tune Plastic industry, electronics and information technology industry, energy, Business type trade and investment, and services Authorized capital 3,000,000,000 Baht Relationship Major shareholder in the Company and common directors % Shareholding Holding 49.52% of shares (12,380,130 shares) in Union Plastic Public Company Limited (as of 31 st March 2021)
+Name of juristic person Saha-Union Public Company Limited Location 1828 Sukhumvit Road, Phra Khanong Tai Sub-district, Phra Khanong District, Bangkok 10260 Business type Plastic industry, electronics and information technology industry, energy, trade and investment, and services Authorized capital 3,000,000,000 Baht Relationship Major shareholder in the Company and common directors % Shareholding Holding 49.52% of shares (12,380,130 shares) in Union Plastic Public Company Limited (as of 30 March 2022)